dacrands/gatsby-blog/src/pages/08-11-2018-first/index.md

   It's better to get familiar with virtual environments sooner rather than later, especially since some really awesome data libraries, such as word-cloud, rely on earlier versions of libraries such as Numpy.

   Virtual environments are particularly easy to set up with Conda, though there are some issues when using them on Windows, so be careful.
-I suggest using the Command Prompt and not PowerShell when using virtual environments on Windows, since it will indicate whether the env is active or not.
+I suggest using the Command Prompt and not PowerShell when using virtual environments on Windows, since the former will indicate whether the env is active or not.

   For example: